How to Build a Donkey®

 Choosing a Car

-There are 4 fully supported chassis all made under the "Exceed" Brand, all are very similar and should be considered equivalent.
+The alterate car, which often has slighly less availability is the HSP 94186 and the "Exceed" brand cars.
+There are 5 supported cars, all are very similar and should be considered equivalent.
 Note, often some of these are out of stock, so go through the links to find one that is in stock.
 If they are out of stock on Amazon, you can find the cars at the Exceed Website.
 The HSP-94186 is identical to the Exceed Magnet 1/16 Truck; it can be found on AliExpress but takes about a month to get to the US, there are local options that charge a premium.

 - Exceed Magnet Blue, Red